gcallah/JohnGray/papers/callahan.md

 consensus.
 It is coexistence" (2000, p.
 3).

 Gray then claims, "*Modus vivendi* expresses the belief that there are many forms of life in which humans can thrive...
-Where such ways of life are rivals, there is no one of them that is best" 5
+Where such ways of life are rivals, there is no one of them that is best" (2000, p.
+5).

 This may be true, but here it is not argued for but merely assumed.
 And on its face, the assumption seems false: for instance, are we really wrong to regard the new ways of life that arose during what has been called "the Axial Age"